 Configuration upsets are those that occur in the configuration bitstream and can be detected by readback.
 The functional consequences will either be failure or no disruption of the function.
 The likelihood of failure depends on which bit is upset, and the specific design utilization of the device resources.
 Most of the static bits in the device are accessible via readback.
-In the case of the XQVR300 there are 1.465M bits in the readback bitstream, which represents 84% of the total.
-The cross-section per bit is indicated in figures 3 and 4 for heavy ions and protons.
+In the case of the XQVR300 there are 1.465M bits in the configuration bitstream and the cross-section per bit is indicated in figures 3 and 4 for heavy ions and protons.
 Accordingly the static bit cross-section for the part is equal to the product of the number of bits and the cross-section per bit.
-Of course cross-section will actually be less because not every bit upset will have a consequence in a given design.
+Of course it will actually be less because not every bit upset will have a consequence in a given design.

 The user logic contains elements not directly available in the bitstream for the purpose of upset detection.
 Actually most are in the bitstream but the contents are subject to change given the normal data manipulation functions that would be implemented.
-These include block RAM (BRAM), configuration logic block flip-flops (CLB-FF), and I/O block flip-flops (IOB-FF).
-Upset detection in these locations is not feasible because the state of each bit needs to be known apriori, and data in these locations changes state in the normal function of the user implemented logic.
-In addition, any sensitivity contribution from combinational logic falls into this category.
-Upsets can only be mitigated while in operation with redundancy, such as triple modular redundancy (TMR), implemented by a user in the FPGA logic design.
+These include block RAM (BRAM), logic block flip-flops (CLB-FF), and I/O block flip-flops (IOB-FF).
+Upset detection in these locations is not feasible because the state of each bit needs to be known a-priori, and data in these locations changes state in the normal function of the user implemented logic.
+In addition, any sensitivity contribution from combinatorial logic falls into this category.
+Upsets can only be mitigated while in operation with redundancy in the user's logic design.
 Observability is limited unless the user design can capture an event.
-In this case the total upset sensitivity of the user logic will be the sum of the bits included in the design and some number of bits from the combinational circuits unique to the personalization of the FPGA, all moderated by the amount of and effectiveness of redundancy.
-Accordingly, several designs need to be tested to develop useful metrics for these issues and this will be discussed below in section IV.C.
+In this case the total upset sensitivity of the user logic will be the sum of the bits included in the design and an unknown, variable contribution from combinatorial circuits (variable because each design will have unique utilization of these circuits), all moderated by the amount of and effectiveness of redundancy.
+Accordingly, several designs need to be tested to develop useful metrics for these issues and this will be discussed below in section IV,C.